 The New York Times Neediest Cases campaign began in 1911 after Adolf S. Ochs, the paper’s publisher, assigned a reporter to collect stories from welfare agencies serving low-income New Yorkers.
 Ochs thought telling their stories would inspire readers to give back to their communities.
 In its first year, the campaign generated 100 stories and collected $3,600 from 117 readers.

 Children’s Aid has been one of the partner agencies since the beginning of the campaign, and through this fund, New York Times readers have helped our clients pay their rent, stock their pantries, purchase clothes and supplies, pay for college tuition and career training, and so much more.

-This year, the New York Times featured the work of Children’s Aid in 10 outstanding stories.
-You can read more about those Children’s Aid kids and families, and how they used these funds to move forward in a challenging year, below:
+This year, the New York Times featured the work of Children’s Aid in eight outstanding stories.
+You can read more about those Children’s Aid kids and families, and how they used these funds to move forward, below:

 - Andrew Wright lost his job as the pandemic hit and soon after, he and his partner found out they were pregnant.
 Andrew reached out to Children’s Aid for baby food, clothes, and supplies to make sure his baby girl had everything she needed to grow healthy and strong.